codeperfectplus/RandomProfileGenerator/README.md

 ## Introduction

-RandomProfile is a powerful and simple tool to generate fake data.
+[RandomProfile](https://pypi.org/project/random-profile/) is a powerful and simple tool to generate fake data.
 You can use it to mock classes, populate databases and and much more.
 You can check the full documentation here.
+Check on [Pypi](https://pypi.org/project/random-profile/)

 ```python
 pip install random-profile